Examining the pressures to restrict e-cigarettes

 3. Before boxes, 50% of the UK workforce were in manufacturing; this fell to 15%.

 4. It caused a huge trade deficit as the UK no longer made all goods; they could be made anywhere in the world and be in Croydon within six weeks instead of three months, and cheaper.
 Due to reefer boxes (self-contained refrigerated containers) and very fast overall transit times almost all food could be produced elsewhere.
-As a direct result, the UK had to change from a manufacturing economy to a service economy.

 5. Before the boxes, UK consumers had very little indeed.
 The average household had little in the way of what we would describe as modern consumer goods, or the foods we now consider normal; it was simply impossible under the old system.
 The inside of an average British house in the 1950's probably resembled the average house in central Africa now.
 The UK consumer went from having very few consumer goods to a limitless choice.